top of page

 Booking Tickets & Accommodations in Portmagee The easiest way to secure tickets is to stay at one of the featured hotels in Portmagee.
 We chose to stay at The Moorings Guesthouse which is situated right in the center of town.
 It also is directly in front of the port where the boats depart from.

 Bring your camera, preferably a waterproof one as the waves can hit the boat in choppy weather.
 There is also plenty of dolphin watching; they followed our boat, jumping in the air along the entire way to the island!
-Enjoy the boatride and journey to the Skelligs, but remember that the island is protected site where thousands of birds live and breed, so make it a priority to respect the land as much as possible.
+Enjoy the boatride and journey to the Skelligs, but remember that the island is protected site where thousands of birds (and puffins are here in May too!) live and breed, so make it a priority to respect the land as much as possible.

 little skellig island ireland